GuyTeichman/RNAlysis/docs/source/tutorial.rst

   :alt: Create Pipeline - preview

 At this point, we can start adding functions to the Pipeline.
-Adding functions to a Pipeline works very similarly to applying functions to table, as we did in Analysis #1.
+Adding functions to a Pipeline works very similarly to applying functions to tables, as we did in Analysis #1.
 First, let's click on the "Visualize" tab, and choose the "Volcano plot" function:

 .. image:: /tutorial_screenshots/02d04_pipeline.png